prosekit/prosekit/website/guide/marks/code.md

 # Code

-The `code` mark is used to represent text that is computer code.
+The `code` mark is used to represent a short fragment of computer code.
 It will be rendered as `<code>` element in HTML.

 <script setup>
 import { ExamplePlaygroundLazy } from '../../components/example-playground-lazy'